Nothing and No One Is Wasted

 Born and based in Vancouver with deep roots in Kenya, Jackee Kasandy built the Kasandy Foundation on the belief that nothing — and no one — should be wasted.

-Together with Deress Asghedom, Nadine Umutoni, and Raphael Malachi, the team is turning that belief into action.
+Together with Deress Asghedom, Nadine Umutoni, and Raphael Machalani, the team is turning that belief into action.

 Meet the team →

-Left to right: Deress Asghedom · Jackee Kasandy · Nadine Umutoni · Raphael Malachi
+Left to right: Deress Asghedom · Jackee Kasandy · Nadine Umutoni · Raphael Machalani

 INSTITUTIONAL PARTNERS & FUNDERS